 For brands using Google Shopping and local inventory ads, this beta feature can provide additional data-driven insights to inform the strategy around these programs..
 Not familiar with these types of programs?
 Here’s a quick run-down:

 Local Inventory ads

-Used by big-box brands including Macy’s and Sephora, Google’s Local Inventory advertising works to bridge the gap between digital and physical storefronts.
-Utilizing these ads, your products appear to people searching nearby for the things you offer.
+Used by big-box brands, Google’s Local Inventory advertising works to bridge the gap between digital and physical storefronts.
+Utilising these ads, your products appear to people searching nearby for the things you offer.
 When those shoppers click on your product, they’re redirected to a Google-hosted store page where they can view your store information including inventory, store hours, and directions from their current location.

-Brands utilizing local inventory ads often have in-store teams ready for customers coming in after they’ve seen the online promotion.
-This is especially true if they’re asking for things like a specific color or size, which, based on the ad, they were told were available in the store.
+Brands utilising Local Inventory ads often have in-store teams ready for customers coming in after they’ve seen the online promotion.
+This is especially true if they’re asking for things like a specific colour or size, which, based on the ad, they were told were available in the store.
 If customers prefer to shop online, Local Inventory ads allow them to do that as well.
 In all, for brands with both brick-and-mortar and online storefronts, Local Inventory ads push traffic to both locations, giving you a better chance of making a sale.